Nevrage/ArchSetup/README.md

 # ArchSetup

 # To Do:
-* install the dotfiles from their repo
+* link neovim as vim
-* remove dotfiles at the end
+* source the tmux config
 * R and python packages
-* apply the numix and the cursor
+* depersonalize and ask for password or at least do the switch with the variable

+# Why

+# What

+# Installation process

-# Less immediate:
+## Less immediate:
 * comeup with a tag, scope and assumption system
 * comment a bunch of uncertain packages and see which ones are still installed
 * services